Bloc/jottly-checkpoints/06-Blockquote-Testimonials.md

 In this checkpoint we'll create a Testimonials section and add three blockquotes.
 Testimonials should help prospective customers with their decision to buy our product.

-Let's start with a comment, and give this `div` and `id` named `testimonials` below the pricing section:
+Let's start with a comment, and give this `div` an `id` named `testimonials` below the pricing section:

 ```html(index.html)
 + <!-- Testimonials